 Boris and Dave aren’t satisfied and next morning rework some arrangements.
 That night, the improvement shows in an ecstatic performance of Radio Silence.
 As the band begins The Postcard, a song about Boris’s homesickness for Russia and the woman he loves, we cut away to him reflecting on his odyssey.
 He believes that the future will be, “Neither East nor West,” but like where he is now, collaborating with Dave and creating a bridge.
 The film ends with Boris onstage in close-up, pouring his soul into The Postcard, shouting out its final refrain, “You are on my mind,” until he is on the verge of collapse.

-Epilogue.
-The original epilogue used brief title cards with details about the album’s release in 1989 and updates on Sasha, Piotr, and Seva.
+Epilogue: The original epilogue used brief title cards with details about the album’s release in 1989 and updates on Sasha, Piotr, and Seva.
 It ended with the optimistic statement that Boris was writing songs for a new Aquarium album to be recorded all over the world.

 Michael Apted, Director